Osinbajo-led sustainability committee, NASS leaders interact, to submit report to Buhari – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-Vice President Yemi Osinbajo-led Economic Sustainability Committee on Thursday interacted with the leadership of the National Assembly on the draft Sustainability Plan, ahead of its submission to President Muhammadu Buhari.
+Vice President Yemi Osinbajo-led Economic Sustainability Committee (ESC) on Thursday interacted with the leadership of the National Assembly on the draft Sustainability Plan ahead of its submission to President Muhammadu Buhari.

-According to a statement by, Senior Special Assistant to the President on Media and Publicity, Laolu Akande, the virtual meeting, anchored from the Presidential Villa, was attended by the Senate President, Speaker of the House of Representatives and several other principal officers of the National Assembly, including opposition members.
+According to a statement by the Senior Special Assistant to the President on Media and Publicity, Laolu Akande, the virtual meeting, anchored from the Presidential Villa, was attended by the Senate President, Speaker of the House of Representatives and several other principal officers of the National Assembly, including opposition members.

-Osinbajo, said the meeting was called to consult with the National Assembly before the committee’s report is submitted to Mr. President.
+Mr Osinbajo said the meeting was called to consult with the National Assembly before the committee’s report is submitted to Mr President.

 Praising members of the National Assembly, Osinbajo noted that the president had always commended the good working relationship between the executive arm of the Federal Government and the current National Assembly.